BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 The reactions have not changed much over time.
-There has always been a look of being perplexed.
-If you just say, “I do integrated dance,” they don’t know what that means, so I have to tell them what integrated dance is and how it works.
+There has always been a perplexed look.
+If I just say, “I do integrated dance,” people don’t know what that means, so I have to tell them what integrated dance is and how it works.
 Unless they’ve seen it, they still don’t grasp it.
 I tell them, “You’d like what I do if you saw it.”

 We did a performance last year and I heard a comment I’d heard before years ago.
 The audience member came up to me and said, “I didn’t see the wheelchair in your piece.”
-They were trying to say it as a compliment, but I think they’re missing the best part.
+They’re trying to say it as a compliment, but I think they’re missing the best part.